Lâm Ngươn Tánh

 Rear Admiral Lâm Ngươn Tánh (18 October 1928, in Sadec, Cochinchina – 11 February 2018) was the last Chief of Naval Operations of the Republic of Vietnam Navy during the Vietnam War.

 Biography

-In 1974, he took part in the Battle of Hoang Sa between China and South Vietnam.
+In 1974, Tánh took part in the Battle of Hoang Sa between China and South Vietnam.

-Lâm Ngươn Tánh gained asylum in the United States after the Fall of Saigon in April 1975 and worked as a naval architect at the Naval Surface Warfare Center, Dahlgren, Virginia.
+Tánh gained asylum in the United States after the Fall of Saigon in April 1975 and worked as a naval architect at the Naval Surface Warfare Center, Dahlgren, Virginia.
 A devout Anti-Communist, he continued to work with Vietnamese exile groups.